ansible-cloud/aws_demos/vSRX/engine/README.md

 # Objective

-Demonstrate using Ansible Playbooks to provision a RHEL 7.4 instance on Amazon Web Services (AWS).
+Demonstrate using Ansible Playbooks to provision a vSRX instance on Amazon Web Services (AWS).

 This demonstration is broken into two parts, configuring AWS resources (such as a VPC) and then spinning up an AWS instance itself, then using dynamic inventory to connect to the instance.